 Defensiveness in a Family Setting

-Sometimes, defensiveness takes the form of silence to get back at someone who has hurt your feelings or stirred up your self-doubts.
+Sometimes, defensiveness takes the form of the silent treatment to get back at someone who has hurt your feelings or stirred up your self-doubts.
 A well-meaning but intrusive aunt might ask, “Why haven’t you had children yet?
-You’ve been married two years already!”
+You’ve been married for two years already!”
 If you’ve been asking yourself the same question and are feeling anxious about the situation, you say nothing to her and just avoid speaking with her.
 Instead of this defense response, you might be assertive and tell her that you prefer not to talk about that topic.

-What Causes Defensive Behavior?
+Causes of Defensive Behavior

 Various emotional reactions can trigger defensive behavior.
 These emotional reactions might be based on present circumstances or prior life experiences.
 The earlier life experiences might date back to childhood trauma or earlier relationship PTSD with a previous partner.
-These causes can be either chronic self-doubt and anxiety or situational feelings triggered by your present circumstances.
-2
+These causes can be either chronic self-doubt and anxiety or situational feelings triggered by your present circumstances.2

 - Feelings of inadequacy related to childhood abuse, trauma, or emotional neglect